Welcome to the Storm Dynamics Group!

 dynamics of convective storms (including supercells and tornadogenesis) as well

 Severe convective storms have been

-studied for many decades, there are still gaping holes in our knowledge base.
+studied for many decades, but there are still gaping holes in our knowledge base.

 One of the questions my group focuses on is where the rotation

 that initially spins up the tornado, and then maintains it, originates from.
 Is

 it generated within the storm or is it imported from the environment of

 What role does surface friction play, and do the different contributions vary

 from case to case?
 To tackle these questions, we primarily use high-resolution idealized